Skip to content

 import { test, expect } from "vitest"

-// ANSI helpers — real apps use @hightea/term or @hightea/ansi, these are just for test data
+// ANSI helpers — real apps use @silvery/ag-term or @silvery/ansi, these are just for test data

 const BOLD = (s: string) => `\x1b[1m${s}\x1b[0m`